andeemarks/sublime-gist/README.markdown

 Currently only unauthorised Gist creation is supported.
 I might get around to the OAuth side of things later so you can create personal Gists.

+Note: there seems to be a more fully featured Sublime Text -> Gist plugin [here](https://github.com/condemil/Gist).

 To date, this plugin has been tested with the following configurations:

 * Sublime Text 2 Beta Build: 2181, Mac OS X Version 10.7.3, Python 2.7.1